Magnetism in Gemstones

 14.29ct, Diamagnetic, SI <0

-The greenish yellow synthetic flame-fusion Spinel shown below (left) is colored only by manganese in relatively high concentration, and it shows a strong magnetic response due to the manganese.
+The yellowish green synthetic flame-fusion Spinel shown below (left) is colored only by manganese in relatively high concentration, and it shows a strong magnetic response due to the manganese.
 It also fluoresces bright yellow/green under UV light.
-The yellowish "olive" green synthetic flame-fusion Spinel on the right has a low concentration of manganese and shows a diamagnetic response.
+The "olive" green synthetic flame fusion Spinel on the right has a low concentration of manganese and shows a diamagnetic response.
 It fluoresces yellow only under short wave UV light.
-Yellowish-green and greenish-yellow colors found in synthetic Spinels doped with manganese are extremely rare among natural Spinels.
+Among natural Spinel gems, yellow and yellowish-green colors are extremely rare.

-Fluorescence: Blue synthetic flame-fusion Spinels with unusually high manganese content fluoresce green under both long wave and short wave UV light.
-Blue flame-fusion synthetic Spinels with relatively high cobalt content fluoresce pink or red under long wave UV light due to cobalt, and fluoresce yellow/green under short wave UV light, presumably due to a minor amount of manganese.
+Fluorescence: Blue synthetic flame fusion Spinels with unusually high manganese content fluoresce green under both long wave and short wave UV light.
+Blue flame fusion synthetic Spinels with relatively high cobalt content fluoresce pink or red under long wave UV light due to cobalt, and fluoresce yellow/green under short wave UV light, presumably due to a minor amount of manganese.
 Because of the quenching effect of iron in natural Spinels, pink/red UV fluorescence from cobalt is difficult to detect, except in the rare Cobalt Spinel.
+However, we find that most blue Spinels show some pink of red color under a Chelsea filter, probably due to cobalt.

 Blue-green Synthetic Spinel